September 29, 2021

 Key takeaways from this month’s data:

 - This analysis of the first available data from the IMF demonstrates that several countries immediately exchanged large portions of their share of the new $650 billion allocation for hard currencies. $1.6 billion worth of SDR transactions took place.

-- Countries that exchanged SDRs for hard currencies cited liquidity problems, dwindling foreign exchange reserves and a need for more imports, and a desire to implement measures to address the pandemic, when exchanging SDRs.
+- Countries that exchanged SDRs for hard currencies cited liquidity problems, dwindling foreign exchange reserves and a need for more imports, and a desire to implement measures to address the pandemic.

 - Several richer countries, including some with Voluntary Trading Agreements with the IMF, exchanged hard currencies for SDRs.

 - Many countries expressed that SDRs improved their financial position, increased investor confidence, or that they were developing plans to exchange SDRs for certain uses, but had not exchanged SDRs for hard currencies as of the August 31 IMF data release.
 These are countries to watch in future months.

 - There was a net total of $1.614 billion worth of SDRs exchanged in the last week in August.